KazachiKapai/forte-hackathon-core/README.md

     3. Naming and documentation review
     4. Test coverage review
   - Optionally classifies the MR into up to `LABEL_MAX` labels from `LABEL_CANDIDATES` and applies them
+  - If Jira is configured, searches related tickets (by title/description/labels/time) and includes a compact summary in the review context
+  - Posts a review comment back to the MR

 ## .env support